Someone Who Diversifies Investments Is More Likely To

 • Young Adults (20s-30s): With a longer time horizon, young adults can typically afford to take on more risk and invest in growth-oriented assets like stocks.
 Diversification should focus on maximizing long-term growth potential.

-• Mid-Career Professionals (40s-50s): As retirement approaches, it's important to gradually shift towards a more conservative asset allocation.
+• Mid-Career Professionals (40s-50s): As retirement approaches, it helps to gradually shift towards a more conservative asset allocation.
 Diversification should focus on balancing growth and stability.

 • Retirees (60s+): In retirement, the focus shifts to preserving capital and generating income.
 Diversification should prioritize low-risk assets like bonds and dividend-paying stocks.